Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Conclusions

 \end{enumerate}

-The uncovering of new populations of galaxies in the red channels show the promise of JWST data for fully characterising the population of high-redshift galaxies and of stars in our galaxy.
+This initial study -- selecting objects ranging from extreme line emitters, passive galaxies, galaxies at $z>11$ to brown dwarfs, demonstrates the power of JWST, in particular the red channels beyond HST limits, to discover and characterize new astronomical phenomena.
 This analysis is only a preliminary first look to see what is revealed by red NIRCAM channels.
 Future work can greatly improve the statistics utilising future improved NIRCAM calibrations and deeper and wider JWST surveys.
-NIRCAM slitless spectroscopy ought to be able to quickly confirm the existence of an abundant $z\sim 4$ population of strong line emitters.
+NIRCAM slitless spectroscopy will be able to quickly make a detailed census of $z\gtrsim 3$ line emitters and NIRSPEC will be powerful for confirming sources at all redshifts considered.
 Finally, it would be valuable to add mid-infrared data from MIRI to better characterise the full SED shapes of the reddest objects that JWST/NIRCAM will find.

 \acknowledgments

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program JWST-ERS-1324.
 We acknowledge financial support from NASA through grants JWST-ERS-1342.
 KG, TN and CJ acknowledge support from Australian Research Council Laureate Fellowship FL180100060.
 NL and MT acknowledge support by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 CM acknowledges support by the VILLUM FONDEN under grant 37459.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
 MB acknowledges support from the Slovenian national research agency ARRS through grant N1-0238.